haeter525/restaurant_review_system/README.md

 + List reviews of certain user - `GET /api/review?author={username}`

-Please visit the API documentation for more details and examples.
+Please visit the API documentation for all API endpoints and examples.

 ## Authentication
 The system defines 3 user roles: **admin user**, **login user**, and **anonymous users**.